-Increasing numbers of more complex cybercrimes have made it more difficult for traditional investigative methods to be effective in solving a crime.
 Cyber Crime and crimes which use electronic means or digital platforms require new types of crime investigation methods.
-Digital Forensics is one of these methods.
+Digital Forensics & the extensive use of OSINT are some of these methods.

-Especially when we have limited time and resources.
-This is why when AR INTELL zooms in on cybercrime investigation we zoom in on digital forensics during our digital investigations to get it all done in time.
+We all have limited time and resources.
+This is why when AR INTELL zooms in on cybercrime investigations.
+Our digital forensics team’s target is to get it all done in time.

-In our cyber investigations, we go far beyond the capabilities and constraints of the existing traditional forensic tools.
+In our cybercrime investigations, we go beyond the capabilities.
+We are not limited to the constraints of existing traditional forensic tools.

-By using artificial intelligence systems, big data and digital forensics intelligence in our digital investigations we are able to better understand and address the huge problems in the very complex domains of cybercrime.
+What might be the reason behind this thinking?
+By using artificial intelligence systems, big data, and digital forensics intelligence in our digital investigations.
+Consequently, we can better understand and address huge problems in the very complex domains of cybercrime.